pp-mo/ncdata/docs/userdocs/user_guide/howtos.rst

 Extract a subsection by indexing
 --------------------------------
-The nicest way is usually just to use the :meth:`~ncdata.Ncdata.slicer` method to specify dimensions to index, and then index the result.
+The nicest way is usually to use the NcData :meth:`~ncdata.Ncdata.slicer` method to specify dimensions to index, and then index the result.

 .. testsetup::